 West End / Restaurant / Cuisine: Tapas

 The menu at Morada Brindisa Asador restaurant in London's West End is largely focused around cooking over charcoal and includes techniques from across Spain where asadors are ubiquitous.
 Dishes are prepared and cooked at the bar, in the Josper oven or over the Robata grill.
 The menu puts a big emphasis on meat, seafood and vegetables; grilled, roasted, stewed and braised.
+One of those restaurants in the Leicester Square area that will suit groups of carnivores who wish to start their big night out in London with a decent feed.

 Venue Managers: think you should be here?